MERIYOAK/persi-academy/server/GOOGLE_OAUTH_SETUP.md

 # 🔐 Google OAuth Setup Guide

 ## Overview
-This guide will help you set up Google OAuth authentication for your Persi Learning Platform.
+This guide will help you set up Google OAuth authentication for your QENDIEL Academy Platform.

 ## 📋 Prerequisites
 - A Google account